spcornelius/contextutil/README.md

 ## Example

-The following snippet will divide two `numpy` vectors elementwise, optionally ignoring any divide-by-zero warnings
+The following function will divide two `numpy` vectors elementwise, optionally ignoring any divide-by-zero warnings